Celiac disease is a digestive problem that hurts your small intestine. It stops your body from taking in nutrients from food.

 Biopsy.
 This is the most accurate way to tell if you have celiac disease.
 A tissue sample (biopsy) is taken from your small intestine to check for damage to the villi.
-To do this, a long, thin tube (endoscope) is used. it is placed in your mouth, down to your stomach, and into your small intestine.
-A tissue sample is taken using tools passed through the tube.
+To do this, you are first given medicine to help you relax (sedation).
+The provider puts a long, thin tube (endoscope) in your mouth, down to your stomach, and into your small intestine.
+They take a tissue sample using tools passed through the tube.
 The sample is checked in a lab.

 If you have low vitamin levels, your provider may advise certain supplements.

-Your provider will follow your progress through the blood tests.
-And sometimes by repeating an upper endoscopy with biopsies.
+Your provider will follow your progress through blood tests.
+And sometimes you may need another upper endoscopy with biopsies.

 You may have celiac disease if you are sensitive to gluten.